 - Do clean surfaces with a stone safe cleaner. - Do thoroughly rinse and dry the surface after washing. - Do blot up spills immediately. - Do protect counter top surfaces with coasters, trivets or placemats, particularly under those containing alcohol or citrus juices.
 Many common foods and drinks contain acids that will etch or dull the stone surface. - Don't place hot items directly on the stone surface.
-Use trivets or mats under hot dishes and placemats under china, ceramics, silver or other objects that can scratch the surface. - Don't use vinegar, lemon juice or other cleaners containing acids on marble, limestone, travertine or onyx surfaces. - Don't use cleaners that contain acid such as bathroom cleaners, grout cleaners or tub & tile cleaners. - Don't use abrasive cleaners such as dry cleansers or soft cleansers. - Don't mix bleach and ammonia; this combination creates a toxic and lethal gas. - Sealing is a better way to protect natural stone.
+Use trivets or mats under hot dishes and placemats under china, ceramics, silver or other objects that can scratch the surface. - Don't use vinegar, lemon juice or other cleaners containing acids on marble, limestone, travertine or onyx surfaces. - Don't use cleaners that contain acid such as bathroom cleaners, grout cleaners or tub & tile cleaners.

+- Don't use abrasive cleaners such as dry cleansers or soft cleansers. - Don't mix bleach and ammonia; this combination creates a toxic and lethal gas. - Sealing is a better way to protect natural stone.
 A reapplication of sealer needs to be done periodically.
 You can do this by yourself or call in a professional.

-Please note that staining or chipping caused by regular use/wear-and-tear is not covered under warranty.
+General: As a result of being a natural stone it may stain in everyday use which is not covered under warranty.
+Please note that chipping or staining caused by regular use/wear-and-tear is also not covered under warranty.

-For additional information on how to care for your countertop of any material, please visit the website of your stone supplier, JJ Stones http://www.jjstones.com
+For additional information on how to care for your countertop of any material, please contact the stone supplier, Mountain Stone (604) 422-8318